ipads-multimedia-storage/docs/API.md

 # API DOC
-This document clarifies some impotant APIs in the project.
+This document clarifies some important APIs in the project.

 ## Server to Client
 The server first sends the length of json string to client(16byte, left-aligned), then sends json string.